-Research Cluster: Cancer Nursing, Supportive and Palliative Care
+Research Theme: Supportive and Palliative Care

-With particular regard to the examination of relevant English language documents, books, journals, policies, procedures and any other related literary and documentary material of various media types this study will elucidate the philosophical and historical development of the meaning of dignity and to augment what may be missing from the present discussion regarding its use.
-Objectives: Using a methodology suggested by the work of Alasdair MacIntyre, a historical analysis using Lebech’s historical framework and a philosophical analysis using Sulmasy’s axiological inspired approach will seek to discover:
+This study aims to systematically explore and explicate the meaning of ‘Human dignity’ and its application to policies, procedures and protocols pertaining to care of persons at the end of life.
+This study examines the philosophical and historical development of the meaning of human dignity and hopes to augment what may be missing from the present discussion regarding its use.
+By using a methodology suggested by the work of Alasdair MacIntyre, a historical analysis using Lebech’s historical frameworks and a philosophical analysis we hope to discover:

 - How the word ‘Dignity’ is currently understood.

 - The Historical and Philosophical development of ‘Dignity’.

 - How it is understood in the context of end of life care.

 How a refreshed understanding of dignity can help us to tackle particular issues pertaining to the care of the dying person?

 My Perfect PhD Day